Where do I Sign Up?

-The net metering credits, based on your subscription, will appear on your monthly utility bill and will be credited against your total electricity utility costs. mc² then bills you for 80% of the net metering credits to your credit card and you save 20%.
-The program does not have upfront costs, will not lock you into a long-term contract, and will provide savings if the subscriber follows a few simple steps.
+The net metering credits, based on your subscription, will appear on your monthly utility bill and will be credited against your total electricity utility costs. mc² then bills you for 90% of the net metering credits to your credit card and you save 10%.
+The program does not have upfront costs and will provide savings if the subscriber follows a few simple steps.

 What is the savings opportunity?

 Subscribers will receive 10% savings of the community solar credits they receive on their ComEd bill.

 What if it’s a cloudy day.
 Could there be supply interruptions?

 There will be no supply interruptions related to having become a community solar subscriber.
 Power produced by a community solar array is sent to the utility’s grid in combination with power from other sources to all ComEd customers.

 Why do they call us a “subscriber”?

 This is because you are subscribing to a portion of the power that a given community solar array can provide.
 When you sign up, the solar provider estimates your annual power usage from the array and assigns that portion of the array to you.
 They continue to add subscribers until the capacity of the array is full.

 Why is the Village of Homer Glen promoting Community Solar?